adap/flower/baselines/FedMLB/README.md

 3. Moderate-scale with Dir(0.6), 100 clients, balanced dataset (1000 examples per client).
 4. Large-scale experiments with Dir(0.6), 500 clients, balanced dataset (200 examples per client).

-> Note: To generate the clients' dataset for the Tiny-Imagenet, the dataset should be downloaded in advance.\
+> Note: To generate the clients' dataset for the Tiny-Imagenet, the original dataset should be downloaded in advance.\
 > It can be downloaded at http://cs231n.stanford.edu/tiny-imagenet-200.zip.
 Unzip the folder. \
 > Note: This code supposes to find the folder at the path `/{YOUR_LOCAL_PATH_TO_THE_BASELINE}/FedMLB/tiny-imagenet-200`.